justinjiajia/bigdata_lab_2025/lab_4_hadoop_streaming.md

   -partitioner CustomPartitioner
 ```

-Note:  The `file://` prefix above tells the local MapReduce run to read input from and write output to the local file system instead of HDFS.
+Note:  Hadoop assumes paths are in HDFS.
+The `file://` prefix above explicitly tells Hadoop to use the local file system (not HDFS) for input/output paths.
 `-libjars` is another example of generic options, and must be specified before streaming options.

 <br>